-Mike has more than 30 years experience in executing studies in pricing, sales force planning, and customer relationship management.
+Mike has more than 40 years experience in executing studies in consumer insights, pricing, sales force planning, and customer relationship management.
 Recent achievements include developing a dynamic pricing engine for a musical instrument eCommerce site using scraped data from over 20 websites and 50,000 products.
 He has created product automotive demand models based on click stream data.
 He also directed the statistics department for a leading marketing research firm with responsibilities for firm wide statistical analysis of all surveys and ad-hoc marketing science projects in segmentation, analytic CRM and customer loyalty modeling.

 Master of Business Administration, Rutgers University, Newark, NJ, completed course work requirements for a PhD in Marketing (ABD), Beta Gamma Sigma recognition.